28msec/jsoniq-cookbook/README.md

 products.

 This cookbook gives some useful recipies when using JSONiq for querying data.
 Another useful resource is the [JSONiq ebook](http://www.28.io/jsoniq-the-sql-of-nosql).

+You can contribute to this cookbook, [pull requests are welcomed](https://github.com/28msec/jsoniq-cookbook/pulls).